rancher/docs/content/rancher/v2.x/en/tasks/clusters/adding-storage/_index.md

 1. Enter a `Name` for your storage class.

 1. From the `Provisioner` drop-down, select the service that you want to use to dynamically provision storage volumes.

+  >**Note:** If the cluster you are adding a storage class for is a cloud service that also offers cloud storage, you must enable the `cloud provider` option for the cluster, and you must use the service's plug-in to use cloud storage.
+For example, if you have a Amazon EC2 cluster and you want to use cloud storage for it:

+      1. You must enable the `cloud provider` option for the EC2 cluster.
+      2. You must use the `Amazon EBS Disk` provisioner.

 1. From the `Parameters` section, fill out the information required for the service to dynamically provision storage volumes.
 Each provisioner requires different information to dynamically provision storage volumes.
 Consult the service's documentation for help on how to obtain this information.